rjwalls/CS4401-notes/2020-02-01-discussion_constitution_and_privacy.md

 ---

-Topic: "Discussion: problems that arise in applying constitutional law to modern technology in order to protect the privacy rights of individuals," led by Guin.
+Topic: "Discussion: problems that arise in applying constitutional law to modern technology in order to protect the privacy rights of individuals,"

 Required material:
  - ["Katz v.
 United States: Supreme Court Case, Arguments, Impact."][gg_katz]